ItzKix/Optimium/README.md

 *This resource pack supports Minecraft Java Edition from 1.21*

-If you want to use my models in your own resourcepack, please follow the [licence](./LICENSE).
+If you want to use my models or/and textures in your own resourcepack, please follow the [license](./LICENSE).

 Donation: https:// (Please use Eur)